openwebwork/webwork-open-problem-library/Contrib/UCalgary/README.md

 Material within this repository (UCalgary/) may only be modified by users: smith36j and dlglin.

-MATH_249_Revised_Learning_Outcomes_F25.csv contains detaile dlearning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
+MATH_249_Revised_Learning_Outcomes_F25.csv contains detailed learning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
 Course learning outcomes (CLOs) are used to organize and name WeBWork problems.

  MATH_249_CLO_(High-level).rtf contain course learning outcomes (CLOs) used to organize assessments.